-- evidence of BLS course completion within the twelve months prior to applying for entry into the PEP Specialist Stream.
+- evidence of BLS course completion within the twelve months prior to commencing the PEP Specialist Stream.

 5.3 Professional and ethical requirements

-Applicants must satisfy the RACGP’s Fit and Proper Fellow Policy.
+Applicants must satisfy the RACGP’s Membership Code of Conduct Policy.

 6.1 The decision to grant entry into the PEP Specialist Stream is at RACGP’s absolute discretion.